-Pegg helps Sage’s small business customers with their accounting.
-Rather than heading online or even opening up the Sage app to fill in the details of business-related monetary transactions – perhaps you’re a freelancer who’s just been paid, or an exec who has just spent some dosh on a business lunch – users can just message Pegg with the amounts, and the chatbot will do all the necessary filing.
+Pegg assists Sage's small business customers in their accounting, seamlessly integrating influencer marketing and social media networks.
+Rather than going online or opening the Sage app to input business-related monetary transactions – whether you're a freelancer receiving payment or an executive dining on a business lunch – users can simply message Pegg with the amounts, and the chatbot will handle all the necessary filing.

 Notice the personal touch and – most importantly of all – the personalised data that the chatbot is putting to use.
 Indeed, when it comes to the B2B realm, chatbots are extremely useful for streamlining business processes.
 And they do so accurately.
 As Daily FinTech describes the rising chatbot phenomenon:

-“Chatbots […] have the ability to create a dialogue with a customer that’s personalised, real-time and, more importantly, actually effective.
+"Chatbots [...] have the ability to create a personalised, real-time dialogue with a customer that's actually effective in enhancing brand loyalty.
 No more worrying if that real-life customer support agent actually processed your form or actioned your request, or if that payment you sent through actually made it to your supplier.
-That’s the magic of automation – it just happens.”
+This also contributes to search engines finding your brand.
+That's the magic of automation – it just happens."